bowen0701/gpml/README.md

-# Machine Learning Engineering & Research
+# Machine Learning Engineering in Production

-This repo is to collect my Python implementations of ML engineering & research.
+This repo is to collect my Python implementations of ML engineering in production.